China

 • Differences in the share of non-fossil energy in the target scenario and CPP is assumed to be displaced or replaced with coal and gas.

 Peaking Target: • No specific year is assumed to peak “before 2030” given the vague nature of the target.
-Thus, we interpret this target as following the CPP projections, with carbon dioxide peaking in 2030.
+Thus, we interpret this target as peaking before 2030 and staying at the high level until 2030.

-• According to our CPP projections, carbon dioxide peaks around 2025.
+• According to our CPP projections, carbon dioxide peaks before 2025.

 Renewable Capacity Target: • Total GW installed for solar and wind technologies, per specified in the target, are set (lowered) to a total of 1,200 GW in 2030.

-• The 1,200 GW for wind and solar is distributed across the two technologies according to their comparative shares projected in the CPP.
-Both technologies retain the same capacity factors in the target scenario as in the CPP, meaning they are assumed to generate an equivalent ratio of electricity per GW installed as in the CPP.
+• The 1,200 GW for wind and solar is distributed across the two technologies according to their comparative shares projected in the CPP min and max.
+Both technologies retain the same capacity factors in the target scenario as in the CPPs, meaning they are assumed to generate an equivalent ratio of electricity per GW installed as in the CPPs.

-• Total electricity and energy generated to satisfy demand is equivalent to the CPP.
+• Total electricity and energy generated to satisfy demand is equivalent to the CPPs.

-• Differences in energy demand from renewables in the target scenario and CPP is assumed to be displaced or replaced with coal and gas.
+• Differences in energy demand from renewables in the target scenario and CPPs are assumed to be displaced or replaced with coal and gas.

 A note on the global aggregation:

-China’s rating is based on the two NDC emissions targets which are estimated to have the lowest emission levels: the lower end of the carbon intensity target in 2030, which is equivalent to the emissions trajectory under China’s current policies, and the upper end of the peaking target (which is the CPP max).
+China’s rating is based on the two NDC emissions targets which are estimated to have the lowest emission levels: the lower end of the carbon intensity target in 2030 and the upper end of the peaking target (which is the CPP max).
 We employ this method as we try to capture the likely range of China’s emissions levels when achieving their NDC, but there is uncertainty on absolute emission levels as China has several targets: China’s peaking target is guaranteed to be achieved by definition, but which of China’s remaining NDC targets is achieved (or if they all are) is uncertain.

 Mid-Century Long-Term Low Greenhouse Gas Emission Development Strategy

 Emissions until 2030 are established through our current policy projections.
-For CO2, we assume a linear decarbonisation to zero in 2060 from 2030 levels.
+For CO2 (incl.
+LULUCF), we assume a linear decarbonisation to zero in 2060 from 2030 levels, CO2 (excl.
+LULUCF) is thus calculated based on the assumed constant LULUCF sinks.
 For non-CO2, we assume a more conservative phaseout path to zero in 2080 from 2030 levels.
-Although the government is seemingly pursuing expansion of China’s carbon sinks in the LULUCF sector, they do not provide modelling details on the level of its sinks in 2060.
-Thus, we assume constant LULUCF sinks until 2060 of approximately -780 MtCO2e based off a 10-year historical average from its latest inventory year (until further details are made available), which is consistent with modelled forestry carbon sinks from He et al (2021)’s 2°C and 1.5°C scenarios.
 China’s resulting emissions in 2060 (excl.
-LULUCF) is then assumed to be the addition of CO2 (offset with LULUCF sinks) and leftover non-CO2 GHGs.
+LULUCF) is then assumed to be the addition of CO2 (excl.
+LULUCF) and leftover non-CO2 GHGs.
 The pathway for all GHG emissions from 2030 to the emissions in 2060 is linearly interpolated.

 COVID-19 impact